Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

-VLAD captures first order feature statistics, \ie ($\vec{x}_{t} - \vec{c}_{k}$).
-Similar to BoW, the performance of VLAD is affected by the number of clusters, thereby larger centroids produce larger vectors that are harder to index.
-For image retrieval, for the first time, Ng \etal \cite{yue2015exploiting} embed the feature maps from the last convolutional layer into VLAD representations, which is proved to have higher effectiveness than BoW.
+VLAD captures first-order feature statistics, \ie ($a_{r} - c_{k}$).
+Similar to BoW, the performance of VLAD is affected by the number of clusters: more centroids produce larger vectors that are harder to index.
+For instance-level image retrieval, Gong \etal \cite{gong2014multi} concatenate the activations of a fully-connected layer with VLAD applied to image-level and patch-level inputs \cite{paulin2015local}.
+Ng \etal \cite{yue2015exploiting} replace BoW~\cite{sivic2003video} with VLAD~\cite{jegou2010aggregating}, and are the first to encode local features into VLAD representations.
+This idea inspired another milestone work \cite{arandjelovic2016netvlad} where, for the first time, VLAD is plugged into the last convolutional layer, which allows end-to-end training via back-propagation.

-The FV method \cite{jaakkola1999exploiting} extends BoW by encoding the first and second order statistics continuously.
-FV clusters the set of local descriptors by a Gaussian Mixture Model (GMM), with $K$ components, to generate a dictionary $ C = \left\{ \mu_{k}; \Sigma_{k}; w_{k}\right\}_{k=1}^{K} $, where $ w_{k} $, $ \mu_{k} $, $ \Sigma_{k} $ denote the weight, mean vector, and covariance matrix of the $ k $-th Gaussian component, respectively \cite{jegou2012aggregating}.
-The covariance can be simplified by keeping only its diagonal elements, \emph{i.e.}, $ \sigma_{k} = \sqrt{diag(\Sigma_{k})} $.
-For each local feature $ x_{t} $, a GMM is given by
+FV \cite{perronnin2007fisher} extends BoW by encoding the first and second order statistics.
+FV clusters the set of local descriptors by a Gaussian Mixture Model (GMM) with $K$ components to generate a dictionary $ \boldsymbol{c} = \left\{ \mu_{k}; \Sigma_{k}; w_{k}\right\}_{k=1}^{K} $ made up of mean / covariance / weight triples \cite{jegou2012aggregating}, where the covariance may be simplified by keeping only its diagonal elements.
+For each local feature $ a_{r} $, a GMM is given by

-where $ p_{k}(\vec{x}_{t})=\mathcal{N}(\vec{x}_{t}, \mu_{k}, \sigma_{k}^2 )$.
+where $ p_{k}(a_{r})=\mathcal{N}(a_{r}, \mu_{k}, \sigma_{k}^2 )$.
 All local features are assigned into each component $k$ in the dictionary, which is computed as

 The FV representation is produced by concatenating vectors from the $K$ components: